UTSCCSCC01/RecruiteMe/frontend/FRONTEND_DOCUMENTATION.md

     - getJobPostId: GET request to /post/view/ + body gets the job posting with a specific id
     - viewId: GET request to /post/view/ + body gets profile with a specific id
-    - updateApplicationStatus: PUT request to /jobseeker/updateapplicationstatus to update the application status PostController.js
+    - updateApplicationStatus: PUT request to /jobseeker/updateapplicationstatus to update the application status
+    - updateInterviewTime: Put request to /jobseeker/selectinterviewtime to select the interview time PostController.js
 - Provides functionallity for job posting related requests:
     - getPost: GET request to /post/view/:id gets the job posting with the given id